 League of Legends

-has been out for over 14 years, but it keeps on rolling as one of the most popular games to date.
+has been since 2009, but it keeps on rolling as one of the most popular games to date.
 One of the reasons for its continued success is Riot Games’ tradition of releasing new LoL champions.
+With almost two decades of development, here are all the LoL Champions by release date and patch up to August 2025.

 has been for a long time.
 New players are entering a jungle of endless characters to play while old-school players might drift into nostalgia from time to time, thinking about the days